artursopelnik/jsoneditor-cli/readme.md

 ## Features

-- **JSON Editing that runs on command line**: Edit your JSON files directly by your package.json.
+- **JSON Editing that runs on command line**: Edit JSON files directly in a web-based interface without needing a text editor.
 - **Multiple Modes**: Supports different editing modes such as `tree`, `code`, `view`, and `text`.
 - **Web Interface Option**: Launch a local web interface to edit JSON files in your browser.
-- **Validation**: Automatically validates JSON as you edit.
-- **Configurable**: Customize settings via command-line options or configuration files.
 - **Lightweight & Fast**: Built with Node.js for a quick and responsive experience.

 ## Installation